pcote/LearningMachine/README.md

 New learning resources are just hyperlinks to other resources that can help you gain better mastery of your exercises.
 The process of creating them is simple.

-1. At the top of the screen is a button that says "Add Resource".
-Press it to make a dialog box show up.
+1. Click on the exercise that you want to add a resource for.
+This will cause a dialog box to show up.
+2. Click on the "Add Resource" button at the bottom of this dialog.
+This will make a new dialog show up for adding the resource.
-2. Fill out the "New Resource Caption field with the caption you want for this url link.
+3. Fill out the "New Resource Caption field with the caption you want for this url link.
-2. In the "New Resource URL" box, fill in the URL to the learning resource.
+4. In the "New Resource URL" box, fill in the URL to the learning resource.
-3. When done, click the "Add Resource" button as seen in the bottom of the dialog box.
+5. When done, click the "Add Resource" button as seen in the bottom of the dialog box.

 And that's it.

+#### View Resources Connected To An Exercise

+As you develop exercises, you will eventually have a good list of resources to work with.
+Here's how you navigate to the resources you need.

+1. Scroll through your exercises to the one you want resources for.
+2. Click the green arrow on that exercise.

+That's all there is to it.
+You should now have a list of all the resources you set up for that particular exercise.

 Reviewing Your Exercise History
 ===============================